Elody-07/AWR-Adaptive-Weighting-Regression/README.md

 ## AWR: Adaptive Weighting Regression for 3D Hand Pose Estimation

+New: An update version of paper is [here](https://arxiv.org/abs/2007.09590).
+We re-compute the params and FLOPs of each network structure, mainly on Hourglass and update the results accordingly.

 This is the official repository for AAAI 2020 paper [AWR: Adaptive Weighting Regression for 3D Hand Pose Estimation](https://www.aaai.org//Papers//AAAI//2020GB//AAAI-HuangW.4059.pdf). by Weiting Huang\*, Pengfei Ren\*, Jingyu Wang, Qi Qi, Haifeng Sun  (* denotes equal contribution)

 Codes are implemented with Python 3.7.0 and Pytorch 1.4.0.